mehersam/TASBEFlowAnalytics/README.md

 WORKFLOW

-In use of this package, you will typically want to split your processing into three stages:

-- Creation of a ColorModel that translates raw FCS to comparable unit data
-- Using a ColorModel for batch processing of experimental data
-- Comparison and plotting of the results of batch processing
+ The recommended workflow for using the TASBE package is to process your data in three stages: a.)
+Creation of a ColorModel which translates raw FCS data to comparable unit data. b.)
+Using the created ColorModel for batch processing of experimental data c.)
+Comparison and Plotting of the results of batch processing.

 Example files are provided that show how these stages typically work.

 DOCUMENTATION

+  We have provided detailed tutorials in order to help users easily use the TASBE package for their

+  * Getting Started
+  * What is Flow Cytometry?
+  * Creating and Understanding a Color Model
+  * Performing a Batch Analysis

 ISSUE TRACKER

+Users are encouraged to report any bugs using the Github Issue Tracker which can be found <a href="https://github.com/TASBE/TASBEFlowAnalytics/issues">here</a>